Last updated: October 10, 2017

 Phishing scams are a golden goose for cybercriminals.
 These fake emails are easy to create, cheap to send, and bear tons of fruit in the form of payment card information, account login credentials, and other sensitive pieces of data.
 Even seemingly innocent messages — like electronic greeting cards — can have malicious software (aka, malware) concealed within them.

 Social engineers know that email inboxes will be flooded with order confirmations, shipping notifications, and special offers during this time of the year.
 They pattern their malicious messages after legitimate emails, which makes it easier to trick recipients.
 And they are not shy about using big-name brands and logos — like Apple, PayPal, FedEx, and others — to make things look more realistic.
-(A recent campaign that mimics an Amazon order notification is a great example.)
+(A 2017 Amazon Prime Day scam is a great example.)

 Top Avoidance Tactic: Verify, Verify, Verify